ActuallyKushagra/classification-regression-diabetes-bp/README.md

 # classification-regression-diabetes-bp
-Classification on whether the person have diabetes or not using logistic regression and knn, regression on blood pressure using with features (bmi and age) using decision tree regressror and linear regression.
+Classification on whether the person (woman) have diabetes or not using logistic regression and knn, regression on blood pressure with features (bmi and age) using decision tree regressror and linear regression.
 Included some EDA graphs as well.
+Done using python.